 Omission of data on the state application is grounds for disqualification of the application.

-Governor’s Advisors are hired to work within the Office of the Governor’s (OOG) Policy Division reporting to the Director of Policy.
-Performs highly complex program research, analyses and writing as needed to support and disseminate the Governor’s statewide agenda.
+The Governor’s Advisor works within the Office of the Governor (OOG), Budget and Policy Division, and reports to the Director of Budget and Policy.
+Performs highly complex (senior-level) advising and analysis work related to the General Appropriations Act as needed to support and disseminate the Governor’s statewide agenda.
 Effectively assists and leads state agency executives and boards in strategizing, planning, performance measurement and the strategic allocation of resources.
-Effectively supports the Governor, his executive team, the Texas Legislature, and other stakeholders in formulating and answering questions, formally defining complex business issues, and determining the most effective course of action to accomplish short, mid, and long-term programmatic goals and objectives.
+Effectively supports the Governor, his executive team, the Texas Legislature, and other stakeholders in formulating and answering questions, formally defining complex business issues, and determining the most effective course of action to accomplish short-, mid-, and long-term programmatic goals and objectives.
 Provides superior customer service, including complex technical assistance to the Legislature, senior staff, other state agencies and constituents.
-Governor’s Advisors remain on-call, including on short notice, during legislative sessions, nights, weekends, and holidays for all related business matters relating to the work of the Policy Division and the OOG.
+Governor’s Advisors remain on-call, including on short notice, during legislative sessions, nights, weekends, and holidays for all related business matters relating to the work of the Budget and Policy Division and the OOG.
 Regularly speaks to complex policy, planning and programmatic issues with clarity.
-Works under general supervision with moderate latitude for the use of initiative and independent judgment.
+May supervise the work of others.
+Works under limited supervision, with considerable latitude for the use of initiative and independent judgment.

 - Assists agency executives, boards, senior staff, the Texas Legislature and other stakeholders in researching, evaluating and preparing comprehensive analyses of state agency budgets, proposed budget revisions, reports, issuing briefs, and flawless written materials on complex state fiscal, policy and programmatic issues.

-- Monitor implementation of major legislation from legislative sessions
+- Monitors implementation of major legislation from legislative sessions.

-- Evaluate legislation results to develop focus areas for future legislative sessions
+- Evaluates legislation results to develop focus areas for future legislative sessions.

-- Provides superior technical and programmatic assistance and leadership to state agency executives as required to clearly disseminate and successfully implement the Governor’s policy priorities statewide.
+- Provides superior technical and programmatic assistance and leadership to state agency executives as required to clearly disseminate and successfully implement the Governor’s budget and policy priorities statewide.

 - Assists the Governor and his executive team in program planning, development and implementation.